jackbrewer/stylus-mixins/docs/opacity.md

 opacity($value, [$arguments])
 ```

-A transparent mixin to automatically add IE fallbacks for opacity.
+A transparent mixin to optionally add legacy IE fallbacks for opacity.
+This only adds fallback code for IE8 or earlier if you have the [IE default variables](https://github.com/jackbrewer/stylus-mixins/blob/master/docs/ie.md#default-variables) set.

 ```css
 @param $value